 Common UX Mistakes done by design thinking firms

 Unfortunately, there are many mistakes that UX designers make with icons that results in a poor user experience.
 The biggest one is assuming that users will understand what icons mean:

 When Microsoft Outlook designed an icon-only toolbar, users did not know what icons represented.
 This resulted in poor UX and frustrated users.
 Once icons with text labels were introduced, people started using the toolbar as intended.

 Other common mistakes that have been shown to cause usability issues include:

 - Using icons that don’t convey the meaning.

 - Leaving too little space for icons on mobiles.

 - Being ‘too creative’ with icons at the expense of recognition.

-- Reinventing the wheel as opposed to using commonly recognized icons.
+- Reinventing the wheel as opposed to using commonly icons.